Knowledge in the below technologies is required to configure and operate CloudOps for Kubernetes:

 Cloud Provider Resources

-Azure subscriptions and AWS accounts have quotas on resources.
-You can increase the quotas but you must request the increase through their support teams.
+AWS accounts have limits on resources.
+You can increase the limits but you must request the increase through the AWS support teams.

-To ensure that a high enough quota exists to create a new AKS or EKS cluster and for scaling requirements, calculate the following:
+To ensure that a high enough quota exists to create a new EKS cluster and for scaling requirements, calculate the following:

 - Number of required cores from the virtual machine size of the cluster